reimerb13/Baseball-Analytics-Practicum/README.md

 After viewing the histograms of Fielding3_Corner, Fielding3_Middle, and Fielding3_OFC, the outliers were removed from the dataset.

 Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
-This new dataset was named 'x'.
+This new dataset was named 'x' and then renamed Corner2.

-Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
-After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
-This new dataset was named 'x'.

 Before outliers were removed, the Fielding3_Middle dataset contained 23,966 observations.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
-This new dataset was named 'y'.
+This new dataset was named 'y' and then renamed M.

 Before outliers were removed, the Fielding3_OFC dataset contained 38,331 observations.
 After outliers were removed, the Fielding3_Corner dataset contained 35,527 observations.
-This new dataset was named 'z'.
+This new dataset was named 'z' and renamed OFC2.

+# Machine Learning Models

+Machine learning models were created for Fielding3_Corner, Corner2, Fielding3_Middle, M, OFC, and OFC2.